RoryO/JAweSomePlayer/README.md

 -Ensure all the tests pass

--Rebuild the javascript files by running 'rake javascripts' or the flash component by running 'rake compile'
+-Rebuild the JavaScript files by running 'rake' or the flash component by running 'rake flash flash\_debug'

 -Push back to Github

 -If it does not already exist, open a bug or feature ticket report on the